KateTikhonova/german/README.md

 # german
 This program helps people to learn german words.
-I am using object-oriented programming and exeptions for this projects.
+I am using object-oriented programming and exception handling for this projects.